fxamacker/ccf_draft/ccf_specs.md

 ## Abstract

-Cadence Compact Format (CCF) is a data format designed for compact, efficient, and deterministic encoding of [Cadence](https://github.com/onflow/cadence) external values.
+Cadence Compact Format (CCF) is a binary data format designed for compact, efficient, and deterministic encoding of [Cadence](https://github.com/onflow/cadence) external values.
 Cadence is a modern resource-oriented programming language used by [Flow](https://github.com/onflow/flow-go) blockchain.

 CCF messages can be fully self-describing or partially self-describing.
 Both are more compact than JSON-based messages.
 CCF-based protocols can send Cadence metadata just once for all messages of that type.
 Malformed data can be detected without Cadence metadata and without creating Cadence objects.

-CCF defines "Deterministic CCF Encoding Requirements" and makes it optional.
+CCF specifies "Deterministic CCF Encoding Requirements" and makes it optional.
 CCF codecs implemented in different programming languages can produce the same deterministic encodings.
 CCF-based formats and protocols can balance trade-offs by specifying how they use CCF options.

 CCF obsoletes [JSON-Cadence Data Interchange Format](https://developers.flow.com/cadence/json-cadence-spec) (JSON-CDC) for use cases that do not require JSON.